x-limitless-x/blakedrumm.com/_posts/2026-08-07-vscode-ai-council.markdown

 - [Install-VSCodeCopilotCouncil-v5.ps1](https://files.blakedrumm.com/Install-VSCodeCopilotCouncil-v5.ps1){:target="_blank"} - The executable PowerShell script.
 - [Install-VSCodeCopilotCouncil-v5.txt](https://files.blakedrumm.com/Install-VSCodeCopilotCouncil-v5.txt){:target="_blank"} - An identical text-format copy of the same script.

+The `.txt` copy is generated during the release rather than committed, so the two files cannot drift apart, and each GitHub release publishes the SHA-256 digest of both so you can verify what you downloaded.
+A published release is immutable: republishing over an existing version fails and asks for a version bump instead.

 Open PowerShell in the folder containing the script and run: